Emmanuel1246/shooting-NY/README.md

 # shooting-NY
-Shhoting in New York City dashboard
+Shoting in New York City dashboard